Third-Person Omniscient Point of View and Anna Karenina

-Learning About a Character From the Narrator
+Character From the Narrator

 In "Anna Karenina" many other points of view (besides the character Alexei Alexandrovich) are given equal importance.
 Here's a look at another major character in the classic novel, Konstantin Levin, told entirely by the narrator, without dialogue:

 "The house was big, old and Levin, though he lived alone, heated and occupied all of it.
 He knew that it was even wrong and contrary to his new plans, but this house was a whole world for Levin.
 It was the world in which his father and mother had lived and died.
 They had lived a life which for Levin seemed the ideal of all perfection and which he dreamed of renewing with his wife, with his family."